-What are sleeping problems?
+What are sleep problems?

 Sleep problems occur when your child has difficulty settling down to sleep.
-It can also include small episodes of sleep or sleep interruptions.
+They can also include small episodes of sleep or sleep interruptions.
 The constant night interruption can lead to baby irritation and parental fatigue.
 When your baby has trouble sleeping, it can be a hard time for the entire family.
 You can make bedtime less problematic and more enjoyable by learning some healthy sleeping tips.

-Healthy sleeping patterns
+Healthy sleep patterns

-Types of sleeping problems
+Types of sleep problems

 Difficulty settling down to sleep